moorejac/udacity-az-iaas/README.md

 ## Introduction
 This project deploys a scalable web server on the Azure cloud platfrom using Terraform and Packer.

+The infrastructure can be configured via the vars.tf file.
+The file can be modified using the editor of your choice but the instructions will use **vi**.

+**Note**
+The vi text editor has 2 modes (command & insert).
+When vi is initially opened, it opens in command mode.
+In order to change a file, you must be in insert mode.
+To change to insert mode, simply press the `i` key and make necessary changes.
+Once the changes are complete, press `Esc` to return to command mode, and finally type `:wq` to save any changes.
+An excellent vi introduction from RedHat can be found [here](https://www.redhat.com/sysadmin/introduction-vi-editor)

 ## Getting Started
 1. Clone this repository.
 2. Ensure the required dependencies are satisfied.